 Music Industry Therapists

-I’m part of the Music Industry Therapist Collective, who provide therapeutic support, consultancy and training for those working in and around the music industry.
+I’m part of the Music Industry Therapist Collective, who provide support, consultancy and training for people in and around the music industry.
+All MITC members have an inside understanding of how the industry works.

 Help Musicians Co-Pilot